modx-pro/Docs/docs/en/components/office/quick-start.md

 - It works through ajax completely.
 - It allows you to indicate those fields of profile that are to be filled in.
-- It can require certain fileds for filling in
+- It can require certain fields for filling in
 - User can change their username and email.
 For changing the latest an activation link is sent to the mailbox.
 The email will not change unless the user presses the link.
 - Field of profile **extended** can be shown and edited.
 Fields like this can be enabled in settings and shown in the form of **extended[FieldName]**.
 - User can download\delete a picture for their profile through ajax.
 If there is no picture then [gravatar](https://gravatar.com) is shown.